browserstack/nunit-appium-app-browserstack/README.md

 - Open the project in Visual Studio by opening `android.sln` or `ios.sln` file

-- Follow the steps outlined in the documentation - [Get Started with Local testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/local-testing)
+- Follow the steps outlined in the documentation to run local tests - [Get Started with Local testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/local-testing)

 **Note**: If you are running Local test on Mac, you need to download and run the BrowserStack Local binary before starting the test: